 Combining the best grapes from several of their sites on the estate, they end up with a very enjoyable bottle, even if slightly different (but in a good way).

 Nobody’s Hero ‘F series’ Sauvignon Blanc 2019

-Straight away there’s no doubting this is from New Zealand and perhaps a little different from a lot of Marlborough Sovee’s I’ve tasted.
-The difference is subtle but there, this is very very aromatic ( if there was a flavour dial this would be turned up to the max), lots of citrus fruits, lemons, grapefruit, limes with some passion fruit tropical influence.
-Think the main difference is the acidity, it is there but not as bright and maybe a touch more syrupy.
+Straight away, there’s no doubting this is from New Zealand and perhaps a little different from a lot of Marlborough Sovee’s I’ve tasted.
+The difference is subtle but there, this is very very aromatic (if there was a flavor dial this would be turned up to the max), lots of citrus fruits, lemons, grapefruit, limes with some passion fruit tropical influence.
+Think the main difference is the acidity, it is there, but not as bright and maybe a touch more syrupy.
 The grassy, nettley thing is still going on and I even tasted banana on the finish.